Dasharo/docs/docs/transparent-validation/sd-wire/faq.md

 These resources will provide you with comprehensive guidance on how to make the most of the product for your specific needs.

-## What are the speed limitations, specifically the maximum speed for reading and writing to an SD card?
+## What is the maximum SD card read and write speed limit?

 We conducted a simple test involving multiple attempts to flash an SD card inserted into SD Wire.
 The data transfer rates for these successive attempts